Category:

 What should a New York Notary record in the Journal?

 So, What should a New York Notary record in the Journal?
 If you read our previous blog, then I’m assuming you purchased a journal.
+A Journal is a critical component for any professional notary.
+Below, we explain why good record keeping is so important.

 First, let me state that it is a good idea to fill in your journal when you administer the notarial act.
 Waiting untilRecord Notary Acts a convenient time makes it easy to forget all the details relative to the notarization.
 If a problem occurs in the future, it becomes imperative that you have recorded all the necessary details in your journal.
 So, don’t put off your journal entry.
 Below, lists critical items that a New York Notary should record in the Journal.
 You may wish to read our other article about the fact that New York Now Requires Notaries to Use a Journal.